Dry Eye

 Overview

 Tears come from the lacrimal glands and include several important components, such as water, mucus and an oily substance.
 You might experience dry eye if your lacrimal glands do not produce enough tears or if your tear components are out of balance.
-For example, if your tears contain too little of the oily substance, they can evaporate too quickly.
+For example, if your tears do not have enough of the oily substance or qualitative changes, they can evaporate too quickly.

 Symptoms

-Symptoms of dry eye include itching, redness and sensitivity to light.
-Dry eye can make performing some activities difficult, such as reading or working at a computer.
+Symptoms of dry eye include dryness, burning, foreign body sensation, redness, sensitivity to light, and intermittent blurry vision.
+Dry eye can make performing some activities difficult, such as reading or working on a computer.
 Untreated, dry eye can cause the eye’s surface to become inflamed, resulting in pain, ulcers and scars.
 However, permanent vision loss is rare.

 Irritation caused by dry eye sometimes triggers overproduction of tears.
 This extra moisture overwhelms the eye’s drainage system and flows away.